w3c/web-advertising/success-criteria.md

 -   IWAR02.7 must aid organizations compliance with privacy regulations

--   IWAR02.8 must provide people the right to understand who processes their data

 #### IWAG03 Accessible

 Improved Web Advertising should not impose high costs to send or receive